 This three-ingredient Rice Krispies mummy recipe from Creme de la Crumb proves there are never too many mummies at the Halloween table.
 All the recipe calls for is premade Rice Krispies treats, white melting chocolate, and black piping gel.
 One bite and you’ll be in “sugar overload heaven.”

 Mini Chocolate Bat Bites

 With only four ingredients, these mini chocolate bat bites from Chelsea’s Messy Apron are as simple as they are sweet.
-Using mini Reese’s cups as the base, the recipe calls for broken Oreo cookies adhered with cream cheese frosting to act as bat wings.
-Finish them off with candy eyes, and you’ll have created the sweetest bat there ever was.
+The recipe uses mini Reese’s cups as the base and calls for broken Oreo cookies adhered with cream cheese frosting to act as bat wings.
+Finish them off with candy eyes and you’ll have created the sweetest bat there ever was.

 Totoro Cheesecake Bars